stellar-deprecated/docs/learn/concepts/assets.md

 ### Controlling asset holders
-As a gateway, you can mark the issuing account `AUTHORIZATION REQUIRED`.
-With this setting, the gateway must approve anyone who wants to hold its credit, allowing it to control who its customers are.
+As an anchor, you can mark the issuing account `AUTHORIZATION REQUIRED`.
+With this setting, the anchor must approve anyone who wants to hold its credit, allowing it to control who its customers are.

 ### Revoking access
-As a gateway, you can mark the issuing account `AUTHORIZATION REVOCABLE`.
-With this setting, the gateway can freeze credit held by another account.
-When credit is frozen for a particular account, that account can only send the credit back to the gateway--it can't transfer the credit to any other account.
+As an anchor, you can mark the issuing account `AUTHORIZATION REVOCABLE`.
+With this setting, the anchor can freeze credit held by another account.
+When credit is frozen for a particular account, that account can only send the credit back to the anchor--it can't transfer the credit to any other account.
 This setting allows the issuing account to revoke credit that it accidentally issued or that was obtained improperly.

 ## Amount precision and representation